uhuhuuhuhu/VALORANT-EXTERNAL/README.md

 </h2>

 #### QUICK NOTES
-- PROVIDED LOADER IN RELEASES DOES NOT WORK WITHOUT EXCLUSIVE FILES
+- PROVIDED LOADER IN RELEASES DOES NOT WORK WITHOUT EXCLUSIVE KEY
 - Published source code is **NOT** 100% functional and was only partially made by me ([Credits](#lw)).
 - The public source code is only a part of the entire project.
 - [Contact me](#discord) if you need help or want it to work.